ava5847/ToDo/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app: Had a little trouble following the videos, because certain items were not located exacltly as in the videos because it was of an older version.
+Gradle file gave the most challange to me.
+Finally the video was using terminal in mac, while I was using command prompt, that presented some challenge as well.

 ## License